 Away from the attention of tourists who throng the Golconda Fort, a narrow mud path from an urban settlement leads to a stone structure.
 The structure marks the rear border of the fort, from where a swathe of thick forest grows west.
 Here, one can have a panoramic view of the city, with its thousands of buildings lit up.
 Lying not very far from the edge, the magnificent tombs of Qutub Shahi royals (built from 1543 CE onwards) dot the skyline.
 People say shepherds used to camp near this wilderness, where only tiny grass and interspersed rocks remain now.
 On cold winter nights, those shepherds would have sat on these rocks and watched the night sky.
 The fire they made could have reflected on these rocks.
 In the dancing flames, they would have seen the silhouettes of royal tombs.
 This edge remains largely undisturbed to date, but a burgeoning population is knocking at its gates.

 A concrete box borders Osmania University's classrooms and the outback

-Among the unusual spaces of Hyderabad’s cityscape, an abandoned concrete structure inside Osmania University deserves a mention.
-Set up on a rocky terrain, the ‘box’ served many purposes.
-It acted as a water tank during rains, as an informal performance arena for university’s artists during peak summer, and many other unknown purposes.
-Currently in ruins, this structure lies exactly at the middle of a thin border which separates modern buildings of this prestigious university from a thick growth of trees.
-When no humans are nearby, the box is usually occupied by peacocks.
-Sitting inside the box, with a small fire lit up, one could see the shades of buildings on one side and that of trees on the other side.
+Among the unusual spaces of Hyderabad’s cityscape, an abandoned concrete structure inside Osmania University deserves special mention.
+Set up on rocky terrain, the ‘box’ served many purposes.
+It acted as a water tank during rain, an informal performance arena for university artists during peak summer, and many other unknown purposes.
+In ruins, this structure lies precisely in the middle of a thin border which separates modern buildings of this prestigious university from a thick growth of trees.
+When no humans are nearby, the box is usually occupied by peafowl.
+Sitting inside the box, with a small fire lit up, one could watch the shades of buildings on one side and of trees on the other side.
 It makes one feel as if the world is divided into two.

 Pahadi Shareef Dargah gives a sense of separation from the bustling city